 Self-cancelling turn signals did not become standard on motorcycles until the late 1970s.
 There are still many motorcycles on the road today that do not have the self-cancelling turn signals that we are now accustomed to.
 If you notice that a motorcycle is driving with an activated turn signal for a abnormal distance, increase your following distance so that you have time to react whenever the rider does decide to turn.

 Before you cross a lane or lanes of traffic to turn left, take a second look for approaching motorcycles.
 Vehicle accidents involving the collision of a left-turning car and an approaching motorcycle can be very severe, often because the motorcycle t-bones the car while it is mid-way through the left turn.
+Here is a short video guide for you to refresh your knowledge of how to make a proper left turn:

 Remember that there is no such thing as a fender-bender for a motorcycle rider.
 They are completely exposed.
 Most multi-vehicle accidents involving motorcycles cause serious or fatal injuries to the riders.
 It is your responsibility, as the driver of an automobile, to take caution and do everything in your power to prevent motorcycle accidents.